Computing weight one modular forms over $\C$ and $\Fpbar$: Introduction

 Recent developments by Khare and Wintenberger on Serre's conjecture give another approach for computing weight~1 forms in characteristic zero: instead of working on the automorphic side one can compute on the Galois side.
-The work of Khare and Wintenberger implies that there is a bijection between the set of weight~1 new eigenforms over $\C$ and the set of continuous odd irreducible representations $\GQ\to\GL_2(\C)$ (see Th\'eor\`eme~4.1 of~\cite{deligne-serre} for one direction and Corollary~10.2 of~\cite{KW1} for the other).
+The work of Khare and Wintenberger implies that there is a canonical bijection between the set of weight~1 normalised new cuspidal eigenforms over $\C$ and the set of continuous odd irreducible representations $\GQ\to\GL_2(\C)$ (see Th\'eor\`eme~4.1 of~\cite{deligne-serre} for one direction and Corollary~10.2 of~\cite{KW1} for the other).
 Say $\rho_f$ is the Galois representation attached to the form~$f$; then the level of~$f$ is the conductor of~$\rho_f$.
 Let us consider for a moment an arbitrary irreducible representation $\rho:\GQ\to\GL_2(\C)$.
 The projective image of $\rho$ in $\PGL_2(\C)$ is a finite subgroup of $\PGL_2(\C)$ and is hence either cyclic, dihedral, or isomorphic to $A_4$, $S_4$ or $A_5$, and in fact the cyclic case cannot occur because $\rho$ is irreducible.
-If~$f$ is a characteristic zero eigenform then we say that the \emph{type} of~$f$ is dihedral, $A_4$, $S_4$ or $A_5$ according to the projective image of $\rho_f$.
+If~$f$ is a characteristic zero eigenform then we say that the \emph{type} of~$f$ is dihedral, tetrahedral ($A_4$), octahedral ($S_4$) or icosahedral ($A_5$) according to the projective image of $\rho_f$.
 Because of the Khare--Wintenberger work, one approach for computing weight~1 modular forms of level~$N$ in characteristic zero would be to list all the finite extensions of $\Q$ which could possibly show up as the kernel of the projective representation attached to a level~$N$ form, and then reverse-engineer the situation (carefully analysing liftings and ramification, which would not be much fun) to produce the forms themselves.
 Listing the extensions is just about possible: one can use class field theory to deal with the dihedral cases, and the $A_4$, $S_4$ and $A_5$ calculations can be done because the projective representation attached to a level~$N$ form is unramified outside~$N$, so to compute in level~$N$ one just has to list all $A_4$, $S_4$ and $A_5$ extensions unramified outside~$N$ (which is feasible nowadays for small~$N$ and indeed there are now tables of such things, see for example~\cite{jrtables} for an online resource).
+Note that $A_4$ and $S_4$ are solvable, so one could perhaps in theory also use class field theory to analyse these cases.
 However lifting the projective representation to a representation can be troublesome to do in practice.
 Furthermore, this approach does not work in characteristic~$p$: the problem is if $k$ is a finite subfield of $\Fpbar$ then $\PGL_2(k)$ is a finite subgroup of $\PGL_2(\Fpbar)$, and this gives us infinitely many more extensions which must be checked for; hence the method breaks down.
 In fact looking for mod~$p$ Galois representations with large image is quite hard, it seems, and perhaps it is best to do the calculations on the automorphic side and use known theorems to deduce results on the Galois side.
 For example, as a consequence of our search at level~82 we proved the following result: \begin{theorem}